oVirt/ovirt-site/source/vdsm/developers.html.md

 ## Running Node as guest - Nested KVM

+Following the below instructions you can use oVirt Node, Fedora Node and oVirt Engine as guests.

+Requires: Processors with **Full Virtualization** embedded

-The below steps were tested on Fedora 17 but should work in higher versions (maybe not even required in the future releases, hopefully virt-manager will handle that directly in the next versions)
+Attention: The below steps were tested on Fedora 17 but should work in higher versions (maybe not even required in the future releases, hopefully virt-manager will handle that directly in the next versions)

-The "Nested VMX" feature adds this missing capability - of running guest hypervisors (which use VMX) with their own nested guests.
+"Nested VMX" feature adds this missing capability - of running guest hypervisors (which use VMX) with their own nested guests.
 It does so by allowing a guest to use VMX instructions, and correctly and efficiently emulating them using the single level of VMX available in the hardware.

-Requires: Processors with **Full Virtualization** embedded

-NOTE: Following the below instructions you can use oVirt Node, Fedora Node and oVirt Engine as guests.
+Finally, we are assuming you already have qemu-kvm/libvirt/virt-manager installed in your system

 ### Intel

-First off, we are assuming you already have qemu-kvm/libvirt/virt-manager installed in your system

 *   1) Check if nested KVM is enabled (should be **Y**)